VincenzoImp/Multi-Threaded-Sudoku-Solver/README.md

-# Abstract

-This document presents a multithreaded approach to solving 9x9 Sudoku puzzles using Pthread and OpenMP libraries.
-Three solutions are discussed: two based on Pthread and one based on OpenMP.
+## Introduction

+This report investigates and compares three parallel approaches for solving 9x9 Sudoku puzzles with a unique solution, utilizing multithreading to speed up the solution process.
+The methods include two Pthread-based approaches (one classic DFS and one hybrid DFS/BFS) and an OpenMP-based BFS approach.
+Each solution leverages parallelism in different ways to address the challenge of Sudoku puzzle-solving.

 The first Pthread-based solution implements a fully recursive depth-first search (DFS) approach in parallel.
-The second, also with Pthread, is a hybrid variation that retains the DFS structure but introduces partial breadth-first search (BFS) behavior by allowing multiple task delegations.
+The second, a hybrid Pthread solution, introduces partial breadth-first search (BFS) behavior by allowing multiple task delegations while retaining the DFS structure.
 The third solution, implemented with OpenMP, follows a BFS strategy and parallelizes where possible.

-This document describes the architecture of all three solutions, the encountered issues and limitations, and reports on performance tests conducted using a shared dataset of 9x9 Sudoku puzzles.
-All puzzles in the dataset have a unique solution.
-The multithreaded solutions are compared with each other and with a sequential baseline.
+This document compares the three methods in terms of performance, scalability, and memory usage, describing their key features, advantages, and limitations.
+The solutions are tested using a shared dataset of 9x9 Sudoku puzzles with unique solutions.
+The goal is to understand the trade-offs between the methods based on puzzle complexity and the number of available threads.

----

 ## 1. Sudoku Solver with Pthread - Classic DFS

-This solution is based on a recursive depth-first search (DFS) traversal.
-DFS explores the entire solution tree for the given Sudoku puzzle and is advantageous when the solution lies deep in the tree (as opposed to BFS, which performs better for shallow solutions).
+This solution uses a **Depth-First Search (DFS)** traversal approach.
 The algorithm performs a DFS on the possible Sudoku configurations, using a user-defined number of threads.
-The goal is to find the unique valid solution by distributing the computational workload among threads in parallel.
+The goal is to find the valid solution by distributing the computational workload among threads in parallel.

-At initialization, the algorithm receives the number of threads and the Sudoku puzzle to solve.
-During input parsing, the empty cells are identified and stored in a list to avoid redundant grid reads.

-> *During optimization, we experimented with shuffling the order of empty cells, but keeping a linear order proved more effective.*
+### Key Features
+- **DFS Approach**: DFS is effective when the solution lies deeper in the tree.
+- **Threads**: Each thread explores different paths recursively.
+- **Shared Data Structures**: Uses semaphores, mutexes, and a shared FIFO queue to manage idle and active threads.

 ### Key Variables
 - **problem_solved**: Flag indicating whether a valid solution has been found.
 - **sudokus_to_solve**: Array of Sudoku puzzles pending validation.
 - **semaphores**: Array of semaphores, one per thread.